hamzehaq7/hamzehaq7.github.io/README.md

 ### AirGo: Climate Solutions Startup
 We have developed an air quality monitoring prototype with Prof. Khaled Salama.

-Currently, we are currently looking to validate the product with potential customers before incubation at Shenzhen InnoX Academy in June.
+Currently, we are currently looking to validate the product with potential customers before startup incubation at [Shenzhen InnoX Academy](https://en.innoxsz.com/) in June 2025.

 Navigate to our website: [AirGo Website](https://airgo.live)